solarwinds/apm-js/CONTRIBUTING.md

 This project aims to support all currently maintained and future LTS Node versions.

-When a new future LTS is released (any even Node versions) the project should be updated to support it so that by the time it becomes an LTS is has already been well-tested.
+When a new future LTS is released (any even-numbered Node versions) the project should be updated to support it so that by the time it becomes an LTS it has already been well-tested.
 In most cases this doesn't require any change apart from updating the Docker images.
 It is however possible, although unlikely, that a future release may break native code or a dependency, which should be kept in mind.

 When a current LTS goes out of maintenance, support for it should be removed.
 This project should not support its dependents in using unsupported, potentially insecure Node versions.
 The version of `@types/node` depended on by all packages should be updated to the next LTS version, for instance going from `^14.0.0` to `^16.0.0`.
 The `target` in the [base tsconfig](./tsconfig.base.json) should be updated to the highest standard supported by the next LTS version (check [`node.green`](https://node.green) for this) and the same should be done for the `languageOptions` in the ESLint configuration package.
 The Docker images for the old LTS should be removed, and the distro versions used by the Docker images for the next LTS should be changed to the lowest supported versions if necessary, for instance removing `14-alpine3.12` and moving from `16-alpine` to `16-alpine:3.12`.
 All `package.json` `engines` fields should also be updated to the next LTS version.

 ## Upgrading dependencies

 Shared dependencies across the project should all use the same version whenever possible.
-Most of the dependencies can be updating using `yarn upgrade-interactive`, with special care taken when the version change is breaking.
+Most of the dependencies can be updated using `yarn upgrade-interactive`, with special care taken when the version change is breaking.
 All non-OTel dependencies should use caret ranges whenever possible.

 OTel dependencies should not be upgraded using this command and the work should be done manually.
 Special care must be taken to consider version compatibility between different OTel packages, and the version should be specified with only the patch version being variable, for instance `1.4.x`.
 The `@opentelemetry/api` package should never be listed in the `dependencies` and always in `peerDependencies` and `devDependencies` if needed instead.
 The only version of it in the dependency tree should always be the one provided by the instrumented application.
 The required version should be updated in the main package's [README](./packages/solarwinds-apm/README.md).